Skip to main content

 Orchestrating Inquiry: How RTS Uses AI to Support Student Storytelling

-The Core Insight: Orchestration, Not Automation
+The Core Insight: Orchestration

-- Generate prompts — Socratic questions based on student writing
+• Generates prompts: Socratic questions based on student writing

-- Reorganize text — Structured synthesis of student reflections
+• Reorganizes text: Structured synthesis of student reflections

-- Surface patterns — Computational observations about student responses
+• Surfaces patterns: Computational observations about student responses

-How It Works: Three Core Functions
+Three Core Functions

-Every AI interaction in RTS serves one of three specific purposes:
+Every AI interaction in RTS serves one of three specific purposes.

 1. Generating Follow-Up Questions